Reviews You Can Rely On

 Credit: Andy Wellman

-The standout in this category is the Black Diamond Vapor.
+Ventilation-wise, the standout helmet is definitely the Black Diamond Vapor.
 Its design is the most open of any of the exposed foam models we tested and provides superb ventilation.
 The Petzl Sirocco, Petzl Meteor, and CAMP Storm also feature a lot of vents.

 climbing helmet - the black diamond vapor has the best ventilation on the market. it's...